Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/tracking-file-system-operations-audit-logging.md

 <ul>
   <li>Because the user ID, path fields, and secondary path fields can contain characters that must be escaped (such as quotation marks and commas), you must enclose these fields in quotation marks.</li>
   <li>Qumulo Core system strips out the <code>\n</code> and <code>\r</code> newline characters from the user ID, file path, and secondary file path fields.</li>
-  <li>The system deduplicates only multiple, repeated operations that cause metadata changes, such as multiple, repeated attempts to modify the ACL.</li>
+  <li>The system deduplicates only multiple, repeated operations that cause metadata changes, such as multiple, repeated attempts to modify an access-control list (ACL).</li>
   <li>Unlike the <a href="#details-in-syslog-json-format">syslog JSON format</a>, there are only values (no keys) and the fields are empty when unused.
 The following table helps explain the fields and their possible values.</li>
 </ul>
 {{site.data.alerts.end}}